-The Carlisle Indian Industrial School was founded in October 1879 by U.S. Army Officer, Lt.
-Richard Henry Pratt.
-It was the first U.S. government off-reservation school to enroll students from virtually every Native American Indian nation from the various agencies and reservations.
-Beginning with an enrollment of 82 children from the Rosebud and Pine Ridge Sioux communities, numbers swelled to as many as 1,000 children annually during the period from 1879-1918, when the school closed.
-Designed to offer academic and industrial training the program enrolled over 10,000 American Indian children.
-The experiment was designed to assimilate students into the mainstream culture and was housed in Carlisle, PA at the Carlisle Barracks, now the home of the U.S. Army War College.
+The Carlisle Indian Industrial School was founded in October 1879 and was designed to assimilate students into the mainstream culture.
+It was housed in Carlisle, PA at the Carlisle Barracks, now the home of the U.S. Army War College.
 "Carlisle" became the model for 24 off reservation schools with the purpose of acculturation.

 Many of the school buildings are still standing.
-The site is designated as a National Historic Landmark.
-Guided tours are occasionally offered by the Cumberland County Historical Society where a self-guided walking tour brochure may also be purchased.
-Visit the Cumberland County Historical Society's Carlisle Indian School exhibit.
+Guided tours are occasionally offered by the Cumberland County Historical Society or visitors can purchase at a self-guided walking tour brochure at History on High.

 Click here to learn more about the history of the school and to see which historic structures are still standing.